Section I: What is Conversion Rate Optimization?

 3. Businesses that want to capture more emails or reach a larger audience

 For most businesses – especially media companies – reaching a larger audience through social sharing and email marketing is critical for growth.
 In fact, with more and more companies taking to content marketing, getting more shares and capturing more emails is critical for the growth of any company, regardless of its industry.

 CRO can help with this as well by helping you test sharing buttons, blog post titles, and email capture forms.

 Case Study #1: Changing button placement increases shares by 52%

 Studies have shown that when users view a page, their initial focus is drawn to the left side of a page thus making it the ideal location to place share buttons.

 Venture Harbour is an online growth consultancy service.
-In an attempt to drive traffic to their own service, they decided to test location of share buttons on their blog page.
+In an attempt to drive traffic to their own service, they decided to test the location of share buttons on their blog page.

-To do this, they carried out an A/B test compared a floating sidebar on the left to buttons on a static bar above the fold.
+To do this, they carried out an A/B test compared to a floating sidebar on the left to buttons on a static bar above the fold.

 Here is an image of the buttons in their original location placed above the fold of the blog: